 How can stem cells be used in neurological disorders?

-Stem cells cannot be used for replacing dead or damaged neurons in the case of a variety of disorders, but might as well can be useful in various other ways, such as supporting the diseased cells to boost up and as well controlling or adjusting the microenvironment to speed up the process of central nervous system.
-Thus, many scientists are supporting the fact that the stem cells can be uniquely useful in diseased condition to replenish, rejuvenate and repair; may be not only by replacing new neurons but also by reducing inflammation.
+Stem cells cannot be used for replacing dead or damaged neurons in the case of a variety of disorders, but might as well be useful in various other ways, such as supporting the diseased cells to boost up and as well controlling or adjusting the microenvironment to speed up the process of central nervous system.
+Thus, many scientists are supporting the fact that the stem cells can be uniquely useful in diseased condition to replenish, rejuvenate and repair; maybe not only by replacing new neurons but also by reducing inflammation.

 The future of stem cell treatments in neurological disorders?

-The fact today is that, the potential of stem cell treatment for a variety of diseases is well proven with the careful, thorough and feasible clinical trials taking place all over the world.
-Although a lot to be still achieved, a well established method backed by thorough scientific excellence and principles is needed to effectively utilize them in day to day clinical practice.
+The fact today is that the potential of stem cell treatment for a variety of diseases is well proven with the careful, thorough and feasible clinical trials taking place all over the world.
+Although a lot to be still achieved, a well-established method backed by thorough scientific excellence and principles is needed to effectively utilize them in day to day clinical practice.